Our focus is to promote, support, and sponsor performing arts in Southeastern Arizona through our School Residency Program and public performances.

 Lori Rhinehart is a Registered Tax Preparer/Accountant who lives in Thatcher.
 She is a long time member of Boy Scouts of America Advancement Committee, The Church of Jesus Christ of Latter Day Saints, and National Night Out.
 (Joined 2009)

 Leslie Campos is a retired high school administrator from Connecticut.
+She sings soprano in choral groups in Safford and Tucson.
 She is an Associate Broker at Tierra Antigua Realty.
-She is a member of the Chamber of Commerce Leadership Alumni Committee and sings soprano in choral groups in Safford & Tucson.
-Long a believer in professional advancement, she is a Certified Residential and Smart Home Specialist, Accredited Buyers Representative, Safe Home Certified, and is a licensed Realtor and Broker Instructor.
+Long a believer in professional advancement, she is a Certified Residential and Smart Home Specialist, Accredited Buyers Representative, a Senior Real Estate Specialist, Safe Home Certified, and is a licensed Realtor and Broker Instructor.
 (Joined 2007)

 Paulette LeBlanc served 38 years in public education as a teacher, guidance counselor, school psychologist and curriculum director.
 She is the President of EDSUPPORT, LLC; as an educational consultant and grant writer.
 Paulette also serves as Education Service Agency Coordinator for Graham/Greenlee County School Superintendents.
-She is president of Safford Friends of the Library and a member of AAUW and AZ Retired Teachers.
+She is president of Safford Friends of the Library.
 (Joined 2006)

 Janice Evans is a retired music teacher.
-She is a member of the First United Methodist, having served as choir director and alternate worship accompanist.
-She is a student at Eastern Arizona College in the Music Department.
-Janice also does extensive work in personal growth and development, group leadership and youth empowerment.
+She is a Music Minister at a local church.
+Janice is also a student at Eastern Arizona College in the Music Department.
+She does extensive work in personal growth and development, group leadership and youth empowerment.
 (Joined 2015)

 Having spent his professional life in Latin America, southern Africa and the middle east, David Himelfarb brings a diverse/multicultural perspective to Gila Valley Arts Council.
-David previously served on the board of the United Way of Graham/Greenlee Counties, where his experience in grants management and strategic planning strengthened this vital organization.
-He currently volunteers at the Safford Public Library and enjoys metal sculpting and blacksmithing in his free time.
+David serves on the board of the United Way of Graham/Greenlee Counties, where his experience in grants management and strategic planning strengthened this vital organization.
+He enjoys metal sculpting and blacksmithing in his free time.
 (Joined 2019)

 Barbara Ahman taught ceramics and sculpture at Eastern AZ College, before leaving for the Middle East, where she taught art in Kuwait for two years, then resided in Saudi Arabia for 3 years working as director of the American Community in Riydah.
 She is the founder of Colors of Copper, art show and wine tasting in Clifton.
 She is also founder of the newly formed nonprofit art council in Greenlee County, Art Depot.
-Barbara is currently vice-mayor of Clifton.
 (Joined 2018)

 Chip Cheney is currently employed as an orchestra director in the Safford Unified School District.
 He earned a Master’s degree in Music Education and has been teaching in public schools since 2007.
 He is a member of the National Association for Music Education and the Arizona Music Educators Association.
 He serves as the principal violist in the Eastern Arizona College Community Symphony and the Saguaro String Quartet.
 (Joined 2018)